tiantianhan/projects/_posts/2018-01-01-art-aaron-griffin.md

 **Platforms:** Photoshop

-I found an artist, Aaron Griffin, who draws portraits in a style that I really loved and decided to try to learn his process and how to use his brushes.
+I found an artist, [Aaron Griffin](https://www.artstation.com/aaron-griffin), who draws portraits in a style that I really liked and tried to learn his process based on demos and brushes he had kindly posted online.

 <!-- more -->

-The reference for the drawing is a screen-capture from the T.V. show Supernatural, a moment which I thought highlighted a really important trait of the character - he is a soldier loyal to a cause.
+I especially like Aaron Griffin's style because while he uses digital tools, his portraits have a paint and paper appearance to them.
+I really like projects that do this - that use digital tools but still have real-world noise and imperfections in the result.

-I’ve really enjoyed learning to draw faces.
-The process has taught me a lot about light, shadows, textures, colours, and human anatomy.
-I’m know there’s more I haven’t yet fathomed.
-I never knew so much could go into a drawing until I tried it.
+The reference for this drawing is a screen-capture from the T.V. show Supernatural, a moment which I thought highlighted a really important trait of the character - he is a soldier loyal to a cause.
+The drawing process taught me a lot about light, shadows, textures, colours, and human anatomy.